Proposed political status for Puerto Rico: President's Task Force on Puerto Rico's Status

 There is nothing that the U.S. Congress cannot do with Puerto Rico, whether it be unilaterally granting independence, statehood, independence with a Free Association, selling, or giving away the island of Puerto Rico to another country.
 The only thing that is unconstitutional is the enhanced commonwealth; Obama states on page 24 that the Unincorporated Territory does not admit changes, it is what it is.
 When Washington, D.C., the Federal District was granted presidential voting rights in 1961, see District of Columbia federal voting rights, it took the Twenty-third Amendment to the United States Constitution to make it legal.

 President Trump's statement on Puerto Rico in 2016 was, "There are 3.7 million American citizens living in Puerto Rico.
 As citizens, they should be entitled to determine for themselves their political status.
 I am firmly committed to the process where Puerto Ricans might resolve their status according to Constitutional and Congressional protocols.
 I believe the people of Puerto Rico deserve a process of status self-determination that gives them a fair and unambiguous choice on this matter.
 As president I will do my part to insure that Congress follows the Constitution.
 The will of the Puerto Rican people in any status referendum should be considered as Congress follows through on any desired change in status for Puerto Rico, including statehood."
-Trump won the election in 2016, and was U.S. President from 2017 to 2021, and won the election again 2024.